IF THESE WALLS COULD TALK

 Matt Friedman

-Chair, Children’s Foundation Board of Trustees and Co-Founder, Tanner Friedman Strategic Communications
+Former Chair, Children’s Foundation Board of Trustees and Co-Founder, Tanner Friedman Strategic Communications

 "Ken Daniels has the ability to combine his personal passion along with his excellent speaking skills to engage an audience and leave them feeling as if they know Ken personally.
 Each speaking engagement is extremely powerful."